magento/devdocs/src/guides/v2.4/release-notes/commerce-2-4-4.md

 *  Redis 6.0.12
 *  Varnish 6.5.1

-Vendor-developed extensions have not been removed from Adobe Commerce 2.4.4-beta1.
+The vendor-developed extensions that are scheduled for removal in {{ site.data.var.ee }} 2.4.4 GA have not been removed from {{ site.data.var.ee }} 2.4.4-beta1.

 ## Other release information